johnfairh/steamworks-swift/README.md

 * ISteamController - deprecated, need to review for stuff that's been generated and can actually be deleted after working through ISteamInput
 * ISteamGameCoordinator - "largely" deprecated
+* ISteamNetworking - this is the pre-modern interface
 * ISteamPS3... - will leave Swift-on-PS3 for another day

 ### JSON notes